-- Expect your professors to clearly articulate testing policies and procedures early in the semester and before each exam.
-If you have a question, ask! - Many exams will be held in the Auditorium because it gives more space to spread out.
+• Expect your professors to clearly articulate testing policies and procedures early in the semester and before each exam.
+If you have a question, ask!

+- Many exams will be held in the Auditorium because it gives more space to spread out.
 Regardless of where an exam is given, you should spread out as much as possible, leaving open seats between each student, as well as open rows if possible, which help the instructor get to you when you have questions.
-Expect instructors to ask you to move around a bit to maximize spacing or for special needs.

-- Be prepared to put all backpacks, book bags, purses, briefcases, notebooks, and other personal items in the front, back, or sides of the room.
-Nothing should remain in the seating area.
-This includes bulky coats, scarves, gloves, and baseball caps or other hats.
-A light jacket or sweater may be kept with you in case the room temperature changes, but don't take it personally if an instructor asks about it. - Arrive no later than 5 minutes before the scheduled time of the examination to minimize disruption. - If a student arrives later than 5 minutes after the start of the test (tests in the hands of all students), the course-master has the discretion to allow the student to take the test, adjust the test score as he/she deems appropriate, or deny the student the ability to take the test, assigning a grade of "0". - Don't expect to rummage around in your personal belongings during an exam.
-Be prepared with whatever you might need (laptop, calculator, extra pens/pencils, water bottle, medication, scratch paper if permitted) at the start. - Laptop computers are required for exams administered using Examplify.
+Expect instructors to ask you to move around a bit to maximize spacing or for special needs. - If you are unavoidably delayed, please contact Student Services. - All personal items, including backpacks, bookbags, purses, briefcases, notebooks, etc., must be placed in the front, back or sides of the testing room.
+Nothing can remain in the seating area, except for items that may be required for the examination, such as laptop, calculator, pens/pencils, scratch paper if permitted, and a water bottle.
+You may not retrieve anything from personal belongings unless given permission by a proctor. - Arrive no later than 5 minutes before the scheduled time of the examination to minimize disruption. - If a student arrives later than 5 minutes after the start of the test (tests in the hands of all students), the course-master has the discretion to allow the student to take the test, adjust the test score as he/she deems appropriate, or deny the student the ability to take the test, assigning a grade of "0". - Laptop computers are required for exams administered using Examplify.
 Please see the Computer Information section below for more detailed information. - Calculators may be required or permitted for an exam.
 Depending on the nature of the exam, you may be able to use any calculator of your choice.
 Other times, you may be provided a simple, standard model.
 Exams administered by Examplify may require use of Examplify's built-in calculator.
-Your professor will provide precise information about the use of calculators well in advance of the exam. - All other electronic devices should be turned off and placed in your personal items (backpacks, book bags, purses, briefcases, notebooks, etc.) and placed in the front, back, or sides of the room to avoid disruption during the test.
-Do not leave them in your pockets or on surrounding seats. - You are not allowed take mobile phones or other personal electronic devices with you to the restroom while an exam is in progress. - Expect to see one or more proctors during an exam.
+Your professor will provide precise information about the use of calculators well in advance of the exam. - All personal electronic devices, other than a laptop needed for Examplify, such as smart/mobile phones and smart watches, may not be present in the seating area, and must be turned off and placed in a personal item such as a backpack, purse or briefcase, which, as described above, will remain away from the seating area.
+Mobile/smart phones may not be taken with you to a restroom during an exam. - Expect to see one or more proctors during an exam.
 These individuals will be moving quietly and continuously around the room.
-If you have a question, raise your hand and someone will come to you. - Keep your test papers flat and follow other good test-taking behaviors. - Turn in your exam before collecting your personal belongings.
-Do this quietly if the exam is still in progress to minimize disruption. - If you have a documented learning (or other) disability that affects test taking, talk with your instructor ahead of time about required accommodations.
-Disabilities must be established through appropriate channels at the Center for Disability Services (http://disability.utah.edu/) and must be documented in writing.
-Any information about disabilities and/or testing accommodations will be kept strictly confidential.
-Instructors will not discuss the situation with other faculty (unless required for educational purposes) or in front of other students.
-Talk with your instructors early in the semester so that appropriate arrangements can be made. - If you have a medical condition or unusual circumstances that require special arrangements during an exam, talk with the instructor before the exam date.
+If you have a question, raise your hand and someone will come to you. - If you have a condition, whether previously documented or not, that may affect test taking, please discuss with Student Services about the procedures for obtaining an accommodation from the Center for Disability Services.
+Information about accommodations will be kept confidential. - If you have a medical condition or unusual circumstances that require special arrangements during an exam, talk with the instructor before the exam date.
 Do not appear at an exam and surprise the instructor with special requirements or demands. - The Associate Director of Student Affairs is your resource in the Dean's Office for questions or concerns.